Police 'lathicharge' protesting farmers near Karnal, 10 injured; farmers block highways | Politics

 Haryana Bhartiya Kisan Union (Chaduni) chief Gurnam Singh Chaduni alleged that the police brutally lathicharged the protesting farmers, leaving many injured.

+He said some protesters pelted stones at the cops and tried to attack them.

+He said farmers gathered at the Bastara toll plaza, blocked the national highway and later tried to forcibly move towards Karnal city despite being stopped by police and persuaded not to move ahead, but they allegedly used violent means.

-While senior Samyukt Kisan Morcha leader Darshan Pal said the Samyukta Kisan Morcha (SKM) had given call for road and toll plaza blockade till 5 pm Saturday to protest injuries to “dozens of farmers” and detaining of some farmers by Karnal police, Chaduni said road blockades will continue till all those detained in Karnal were released.
+After the incident, senior Samyukt Kisan Morcha (SKM) leader Darshan Pal said SKM gave a call for road and toll plaza blockade till 5 pm Saturday to protest injuries to “dozens of farmers” and detaining of some farmers by Karnal police.

 Several protesters present at the site near the Bastara toll plaza around 15 km from Karnal claimed to have witnessed 8-10 people sustain injuries in the police action.